-Human myoglobin ELISA kit is a protocol for determining in vitro quantitative amounts of myoglobin (MB) in human serum, cell culture supernatant, cell lysates, plasma and many other biological fluids.
-This assay has a minimum sensitivity limit of 1.03 ng/ml.
+Human myoglobin ELISA kit is a protocol for determining in vitro quantitative amounts of myoglobin (MB) in human serum.
+This assay has a minimum sensitivity limit of 0.059 ng/ml.

 Myoglobin (MB) is a small cytoplasmic heme-containing protein which consists of a single 153 amino acids polypeptide chain with an approx. molecular weight of 17kDa.
 It is a globular structure protein which is made up of eight alpha-helicies that are connected through the turns with an oxygen binding site.
 One of the major function of myoglobin is as an oxygen storage unit, provide oxygen to both the cardiac and skeletal muscles.
 It is able to bind oxygen with its heme group that is very similar to that of haemoglobin.

-The minimum detection sensitivity level of myoglobin (MB) using current human myoglobin ELISA kit was 1.03 ng/ml.
-The dynamic range for this assay is 2.0 – 600.0 ng/ml.
+The minimum detection sensitivity level of human myoglobin (MB) using this myoglobin ELISA kit was 5.0 ng/mL.
+The dynamic assay range for this kit is 0 – 1000.0 ng/mL.

 - Myoglobin functions in the heart.
 Free Radic Biol Med.
 (2014) 73: 252-9.
 Review.
 Hendgen-Cotta U.B., et al.